What is MTW (Multi Time Window)?

 You can calculate the time constant for an FFT (in seconds) by dividing the sampling rate used to record the time-domain signal by the FFT size in samples.
 For example, a 16K FFT recorded at 48000 samples/second has a time constant of 0.341 seconds (16384/48000) or 341 milliseconds.

 Since, by definition, low frequencies have longer cycle times than higher frequencies, they take longer to resolve.
 In fact, the lowest frequency that an FFT (or any other kind of DFT) can clearly "see" is 1/T, where T is the FFT time constant in seconds.
-Using the example of a 16K FFT at a 48k sample rate, frequency resolution in that case works out to 2.93 Hz (1/0.341).
+Using the example of a 16K FFT at a 48k sample rate, frequency resolution works out to 2.93 Hz (1/0.341).

 The frequency resolution of an FFT is equal to the frequency of a sinewave that cycles exactly once within the FFT time window.
 All other frequency bins are at harmonics of that fundamental frequency, so knowing the time constraint also tells you how far apart the frequency bins are.